sulaymon-iskandarov/boilerplate-code-django-dashboard/SPECS.md

 > STATUS: **Work in progress**

-Implemented in a separate application "socialauth".
+Implemented in a separate application `socialauth`.
 The application should provide multiple authentication options:

 - Default session-based authentication